Bayesian Crossover Designs for Generalized Linear Models: Examples

 In Case study 1, a four periods four treatments crossover trial described in \cite{Kenward1992} is considered.
 There are eighty subjects allocated to the four treatment sequences, with about twenty subjects per sequence.
 Treatments are denoted by $A$, $B$, $C$ and $D$.
 The treatment sequences form a \textit{Williams design} given as follows:

 The response variable is binary in nature.
 The data set is available in Table 3 of \cite{Kenward1992}.
 For a four periods, four treatments trial, there are 24 possible \textit{Latin square designs} (LSDs) with every treatment represented once and only once in each row and in each column (see Table 5.1 \cite{Senn_2002}).
 A special form of \textit{Latin square design} is called \textit{Williams square design} (WSD) in which every treatment follows every other treatment only once.
-For normal response when $t = p$ and $t$ is even, for reduced models LSD and for full models WSD are variance balanced designs (\cite{John2014}, page 361).
+In the case of normal responses when $t = p$ and $t$ is even, for reduced models (no carryover effects) LSD and for full models (carryover effects present) WSDs are variance balanced designs (\cite{John2014}, page 361).
 However, these designs may not be optimal in general.
 But under some subject constraints WSD is universally optimal for even $t$, $n\leq t(t+2)/2$ and $4\leq t\leq12$ (\cite{Bose2009}, page 40).